igmrlm/RadiacodeMapGenerator/README.md

 # RadiacodeMapGenerator
 This code uses the folium library to create a heatmap overlay of walking dose rate data on an interactive map.
 The data is loaded from a .rctrk file and plotted on a map centered at the mean coordinates of the data points.
 The heatmap is customizable with options for blur, opacity, and visibility.

+There are issues with this code..
+It's making a heatmap based on the density of the points instead of the measured dose rate of those points and I'm not sure how to fix it yet.

 # Usage

 python MapGen.py [input file name] [options]